voorhoede/unitid-components/source/modules/views/apple-watch/README.md

-To get this page working on the live site some urls have been changed.
+To get this page working on the live site some assets urls have been changed.
 Need to check this with Anne@voorhoede.nl.